 Overall, the sound between a new or used banjo should not vary much, unless there is a significant fault with the instrument.

-Looking for extra accessories that come with the banjo is great for getting the most value out of your money.
+Looking for extra accessories that come with your banjo is a great way to get the most value out of your money.

-Take a deep look at what comes in the box and what is not.
-Sometimes there is nothing included but other banjos come with extra strings, case/gig bag, picks, tuners, strap, etc.
+Take a deep look at what comes in the box and what doesn’t.
+Sometimes there is nothing included, but other banjos come with extra strings, a case/gig bag, picks, tuners, straps, etc.

 - Gold Tone

 A 6-string banjo is a musical instrument that has six strings and is played like a guitar.
 It is a hybrid instrument that combines the sound and feel of a banjo with the playability and tuning of a guitar.